jkpl/mysimplehomepage/README.md

 * [node-markdown][], for generating content from Markdown files
 * [mkdirp][], for creating a bunch of directories

-mysimplehomepage can also use these modules if they are available:
+mysimplehomepage can also use these modules, if they are available:

 * [stylus][], for compiling Stylus stylesheets into CSS
 * [coffee-script][], for compiling CoffeeScript scripts